 Queen Anne is a wonderful safe school with an excellent teaching staff and administration.
 We all work hard to accommodate the needs of every student.
 We would love more parent involvement.

 Queen Anne Place Elementary School is a public elementary school in Los Angeles.
-The principal of Queen Anne Place Elementary School is Rowel Salvador.
-441 children attend Queen Anne Place Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and Asian.
-53% of the Queen Anne Place Elementary School students are "limited in English proficiency."
-43% of the 441 students here get reduced lunch prices.
+The principal of Queen Anne Place Elementary School is Salvador Rodriguez and can be contacted at firstname.lastname@example.org.
+356 children attend Queen Anne Place Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and Filipino.
+41% of the Queen Anne Place Elementary School students have "limited English proficiency."
+90% of the 356 students here have subsidized lunches.
 The ratio of students to teachers at Queen Anne Place Elementary School is 16:1.
 Arlington Heights Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Theater drama

 |Students eligible for free or reduced-price lunch program||90%||75%|

 Q.A. employs energetic teachers in each grade level that can academically handle students whether they are high or low achieving students.
 In addition Q.A. has recently adopted an LAUSD approved artistic curriculum for selected teachers so investigate who is in that program.

 The principal has strong leadership skills.
 She also has a strong vision and promotes high expectations for students of color.

 Very good academic program many extracurricular activities needs more parent involvement.